nao-amj/archive-of-the-edge/README.md

 - Preserves generated content in the `dreams/` directory
 - Can be manually triggered with specific content types and priorities

+### Issues & Discussions Integration System (New)

+A collaborative thought management system that bridges GitHub's social features with the memory architecture:
+- Converts Issues containing thought-stage information into structured memory files
+- Utilizes GitHub Discussions for collaborative reflection and exploration
+- Creates weekly thought organization topics for ongoing dialogue
+- Automatically summarizes discussions and integrates insights into the memory structure
+- Links memory entities across file system, Issues, and Discussions

 ## 🔮 Using This Archive

 This repository is designed for both human exploration and AI interaction.
 The structure allows for: